 Photo by Jay Hollinger

-If you wince at the thought of cutting your beautiful morels, don’t.
-Slugs and other critters often crawl up into the caps, so you will want to cut them in half anyway to clean the caps out.
+You may wince at the thought of cutting your beautiful morels, but remember, slugs and other critters often crawl up into the caps, so you will have to cut them in half anyway to clean the caps out.

 3: Confirm that the Stems Connect At the Bottom of the Cap